Updated: Mar 7

 4. Do you have what you might call a “photographic style”?

 I have pondered over this question for quite some time.
 The answer is “No”.
 In the past when I would hear people calling themselves street photographers or landscape photographers I would look at my work and feel less of a photographer.
 I had dabbled in almost every “style” of photography and had no specific “style” that defined me.
 Over the years I have come to ignore this categorization of one’s work.
-I know some people specialize and enjoy certain types of photography.
+I know some people specialize in and enjoy certain types of photography.
 My brain works in a different way and I feel fortunate about it.
 I shoot depending on what I am feeling and what’s inspiring me at that point.

 I will also add that there are certain things that do appeal to me more than others.
 I prefer black and white pictures, I like capturing elements of nature and hunt for light and shadows.
 This certainly doesn’t define my style.